lezgin-alimoglu/CubeMars-AK60-6/README.md

    Visit the [official CubeMars article](https://www.cubemars.com/article.php?id=261) for crucial information.
 Be sure to read the documentation and watch the videos provided.

 2. **Update Motor Parameters:**
    Update your motor parameters using the file available in the CubeMars Discord channel.

+2. **Change the Motor Mode:**
+   By using upper computer program, change the motor mode which mode you mant to use.
+If you do not, this can be harmful for motor and burn some drivers.
 ---

 ### Files Included